 4. You Felt Relieved When You First Heard the Term “Bisexual”

 When you first heard of bisexuality, you immediately felt less alone.
 Even if you weren’t yet ready to claim that label for yourself, it might have been a huge weight off your shoulders to find out there are other people out there who are attracted to multiple genders.

-When you imagine your future, you can see yourself with either a man or a woman.
-You would be just as happy if you end up with a husband as you would be if you end up with a wife.
+When you imagine your future, you're not sure if you see yourself with a man or with a woman.
+You would be just as happy if you end up with a husband as you would be if you end up with a wife or a non-binary spouse.
 At the end of the day, you just want to be in a happy relationship with someone you love.

-If you see a cute (male/female) couple, you can’t decide if you think the man or the woman is more attractive.
+If you see a cute (male/female) couple, you may not be able to decide if you think the man or the woman is more attractive.
 Perhaps you want them both, even if you would never tell them that!
 You enjoy variety.
 Maybe you briefly consider whether you would like to try a polyamorous relationship, even if you know deep down that you prefer monogamy.

 You feel more comfortable and at home with LGBT+ people, even if you have been in relationships that appear “straight” to the outside observer.
 Sometimes you just feel more at ease with people who have things in common with you, even if you aren’t ready to admit that about yourself yet.

 You find yourself attracted to androgynous people, even if you don’t know their actual gender identity.
 Though not all bi and pan people will be attracted to the androgynous look, if you are attracted to someone despite not knowing how they identify, you are likely non-monosexual.